hyperspy/hyperspy/rosettascio/docs/supported_formats/usid.rst

 1. Reading and writing h5USID files require the `installation of pyUSID <https://pycroscopy.github.io/pyUSID/install.html>`_.
-2. Files must use the ``.h5`` file extension in order to use this io plugin.
+2. Files must use the ``.h5`` file extension in order to use this IO plugin.
-   Using the ``.hdf5`` extension will default to HyperSpy's own plugin.
+   Using the ``.hdf5`` extension will default to the :ref:`HyperSpy plugin <hspy-format>`.

 Reading
 ^^^^^^^

 h5USID files can contain multiple USID datasets within the same file.
-HyperSpy supports reading in one or more USID datasets.
+RosettaSciIO supports reading in one or more USID datasets.

 Extra loading arguments
 +++++++++++++++++++++++